Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Introduction

 ATES as a seasonal storage system has not, to the best of our knowledge, been considered in STGs.
-In \cite{rostampour2016control} and \cite{rostampour2016building}, a dynamical model for an ATES system integrated in a building climate comfort system has been developed.
+In \cite{rostampour2016control} and \cite{rostampour2016building}, a dynamical model for an ATES system integrated in a BCC system has been developed.
 Following these studies, the first results toward developing an optimal operational framework to control ATES systems in STGs is presented here.
 In this framework, uncertain thermal energy demands are considered along with the possible mutual interactions between ATES systems, which may cause limited performance and reduced energy savings.
-The main contributions of this paper are twofold: \ifarxiv \begin{enumerate} \item We develop a novel large-scale stochastic hybrid dynamical model to predict the dynamics of thermal energy imbalance in STGs consisting of building climate comfort systems with hourly-based operation and ATES as a seasonal energy storage system.
+The main contributions of this paper are threefold:

+a) We develop a novel large-scale stochastic hybrid dynamical model to predict the dynamics of thermal energy imbalance in STGs consisting of BCC systems with hourly-based operation and ATES as a seasonal energy storage system.
+Based on our previous work in \cite{rostampour2016control} and \cite{rostampour2016building}, we extend an ATES system model to predict the amount of stored water and thermal energy.
+We first incorporate the ATES model into a BCC problem and then, formulate a large-scale STGs problem by taking into consideration the geographical coupling constraints between ATES systems.
 Using an MPC paradigm, we formulate a finite-horizon mixed-integer quadratic optimization problem with multiple chance constraints at each sampling time leading to a non-convex problem, which is difficult to solve.